-- A. The pre-set temperature should always be attained when the sealing jaws are still open.
-This allows the sealing element to expand without interference and avoids over-stressing of the ends (phase (2)). - B. The system should be designed to drive the heatseal band to the pre-set temperature in minimum time.
-However, the maximum rate of temperature rise should not exceed 1°C./mSec.
+- A. The preset temperature should always be attained when the sealing jaws are still open.
+This allows the sealing element to expand without interference and avoids overstressing of the ends (phase 2). - B. The system should be designed to drive the heatseal band to the preset temperature in minimum time.
 The total system, principally the secondary voltage, must be optimized to achieve the best result.

-Our application service will give you the necessary data for your special application.
+(Our application service will give you the necessary data for your special application.)

 C. The cool down of the heatseal band while still under the force of the jaws is the main advantage of impulse sealing (phase 5).
 After turning off the energy most of the excess heat is absorbed by the jaws.
-Cooling of the jaws is sometimes recommended so that they can absorb enough heat from the heatseal band quickly.
-Contrary to the constant heat feature, a good heat flow between the sealing element and the jaws must be assured by using a thin backup material with good thermal conductivity behind the heatseal band.
+Cooling of the jaws is sometimes recommended so that they can absorb enough heat from the heatseal band quickly. -- Contrary to the constant heat mode, good thermal conductivity between the sealing element and the jaws must be assured by using a thin backup material behind the heatseal band.

-Under certain conditions, sealing is also possible with the socalled rest-heat procedure.
-During such a phase the remaining heat in a sealing element is calculated to be just enough for the sealing process.
+Under certain conditions, sealing is also possible with the so-called rest-heat procedure.
+In this mode, the remaining heat in a sealing element is calculated to be just enough for the sealing process.
 This means that in the timing process, the temperature drops in phase 4.
 The current is cut off when the jaws touch.
-The heat flows into the film and "unloads" the heatseal band, which results in a fast cooling phase.
+The heat flows into the film and "unloads" the heat stored in the heatseal band, which results in a faster cooling.
 For this method to be effective the thickness, therefore the mass, of the heatseal band must be great enough to hold the required total heat.